The Ablowitz-Ladik system on a finite set of integers: Introduction

 \section{Introduction}

-The so-called unified transform \cite{F1}-\cite{F6}, which is also referred to as the Fokas method, provides a general way for solving initial-boundary value problems (IBVPs) for integrable partial differential equations (PDEs).
-By performing the simultaneous spectral analysis of the Lax pair associated with a PDE, the method expresses the solution in terms of the solution of a matrix Riemann-Hilbert problem formulated in the complex plane.
-The Fokas method has been extensively used in the literature to analyse the IBVPs for integrable PDEs both on the half lines \cite{F3}-\cite{GLZ} and on the finite intervals \cite{F7}-\cite{XF2}.
+The so-called unified transform \cite{F1,F6}, which is also referred to as the Fokas method, provides a general way for solving initial-boundary value problems (IBVPs) for integrable partial differential equations (PDEs).
+By performing the simultaneous spectral analysis of the Lax pair associated with a PDE, the method expresses the solution in terms of the solution of a matrix Riemann-Hilbert (RH) problem formulated in the complex plane.
+The Fokas method has been extensively used in the literature to analyse the IBVPs for integrable PDEs on the half line, on the interval and also on simple graph structures; see for example \cite{F3,MFS,F4,F5,F6,F7,MFS1,LF1,L1,L2,XF,XF2,GLZ,AK,C}.
 In addition to IBVPs for integrable PDEs, another natural and important issue is the study of IBVPs for integrable differential-difference equations (DDEs).
-Recently, Biondini and collaborators \cite{BH1}-\cite{BH3} have initiated the study of implementing the Fokas method to study IBVPs for integrable DDEs on positive integers.
+Recently, Biondini and collaborators \cite{BH1,BH2,BH3} have initiated the study of implementing the Fokas method to study IBVPs for integrable DDEs on natural numbers.
 The method of Biondini and collaborators differs from the analogous analysis in PDEs case in two important ways: first, the determinants of the eigenfunctions of the $n$-part of the Lax pair depend on the potential and the independent variables; second, the $t$-part of the Lax pair is not traceless.
 These difficulties were overcame in our very recent paper \cite{XiaFokas}.

 In the present paper, we show how to solve IBVPs for integrable nonlinear DDEs on a finite set of integers.
-The illustrative example we consider is the integrable discrete nonlinear Schr\"{o}dinger (DNLS) equation \cite{AL1}-\cite{AL3} on a finite set of integers:
+The illustrative example we consider is the integrable discrete nonlinear Schr\"{o}dinger (DNLS) equation \cite{AL1,AL2,AL3} on a finite set of integers